skcary77/GettingAndCleaningData/README.md

 * Step 1: Merges the training and test sets together to form one dataset
 * Step 2: Only keeps variables in which in the word "mean" or "std" is included in the variable name
 * Step 3: Changes the activity code from a numeric value to a more descriptive name
+  * The descriptive names are taken from the "activity_labels.txt" file
 * Step 4: Labels all variables in the database with a decriptive name (see the Code Book for more information)
+  * The variable names are taken from the "features.txt" file.
 * Step 5: Summarizes the data to show the average reading of each variable for each participant/activity combination (more info in the Code Book).
 * Step 6: Returns the tidy dataset